Wedding Makeup Guidelines: Pandemic Edition

 As I’m sure my 2020 brides will attest, the Coronavirus has created an upset in the wedding world (not to mention the world at large!)
 My heart goes out to everyone who has been affected, whether it’s the disappointment of rescheduling events, the lost income, or – worst of all – someone we love falling ill.

-Now that summer is here and the state has finally provided guidelines for Close Contact Personal Services (which includes makeup), I have gathered the information and supplies needed to work as safely as possible, and am gradually starting to schedule client appointments again.
+Ever since the state published guidelines for Close Contact Personal Services (which includes makeup), I have gathered the information and supplies needed to work as safely as possible, and, since July, have been seeing clients on a limited, by-appointment basis.

 With this article, I hope to give you an idea of what working together will look like, what changes to expect, and what courtesies I will need from my clients.

 Here is what I already do (and what I have always done) to protect my clients during makeup applications:

 - HAND SANITIZER: I wash my hands or use a hand sanitizer between every person who sits in my chair, since touching the face is a necessity during makeup applications.